morganhaywood/jekyll-now/_posts/2018-04-09-week-eight.md

 #### Interviewing interns

 Having gone through this interview process when applying for internships myself, it was very interesting to be on the other side of table so to speak.
-It was also nice to spend a bit more time with collegues whom I don't interract with much on a day-to-day basis; we had a fair amount of time between some of the interviews, and it's good to get to know people a bit better :blush:
+It was also nice to spend a bit more time with colleagues whom I don't interact with much on a day-to-day basis; we had a fair amount of time between some of the interviews, and it's good to get to know people a bit better :blush:

 #### _Clean Code_ chapters 5 and 6

 Chapter 5 discussed formatting.
 It emphasised readability and consistency, especially when working as part of a team (since the whole team needs to use the same standards).
 I think the most interesting point it made was that code should be organised like a newspaper article, with the broad overview at the top and the nitty-gritty details at the bottom and a logical flow of information in between.
 Chapter 6 talked about objects and data structures.
-I haven't really thought about this topic before, so it was quite intersting.
-The main arugment was that the two are opposites - objects expose functions which act on their data (but hide the data itself) while data structures expose their data but have no meaningful methods.
-This means that objects let you add new classes easily but make it difficult to add functions, and vice versa for data strucutes.
+I haven't really thought about this topic before, so it was quite interesting.
+The main argument was that the two are opposites - objects expose functions which act on their data (but hide the data itself) while data structures expose their data but have no meaningful methods.
+This means that objects let you add new classes easily but make it difficult to add functions, and vice versa for data structures.
 Hybrids tend to have the worst of both worlds, so you should carefully and deliberately choose which you are going to use for each class.

 ---